-The Companys financial instruments consist of cash, marketable securities and accounts payable and accrued liabilities.
-The Company designated its cash as loans and receivables, which are measured at amortized cost.
-The marketable securities are designated as available-for-sale financial assets, which are measured at fair value.
-Accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.
+The Companys financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, and due to former directors.
+The Company designated its cash and receivables as loans and receivables, which are measured at amortized cost.
+Accounts payable and accrued liabilities, due to related parties and due to former directors are designated as other financial liabilities, which are measured at amortized cost.